fdf6e3/interactivity-with-js/README.md

 ## 🔹 Week 4

-### 🧾 Autocomplete info
+### 🧾 Autocomplete form

 Users are able to

-- automatically copy values from Shipping information or clear the fields in Billing Information by click the checkbox ✅
+- automatically copy values from Shipping information into Billing Information
+- or clear the fields by click the checkbox ✅